yikesaitide/yikesaitide.github.io/index.md

 # Welcome!

-I am an Assistant Professor of Politics at [Fairfield University](https://www.fairfield.edu/).
+I am an Assistant Professor of Politics at <a href="https://www.fairfield.edu/" style="color: blue; text-decoration: underline;text-decoration-style: dotted;">Fairfield University</a>.

 My areas of research and teaching have been focused on studying communist and post-communist regimes with particular interests in state-business relations and Chinese politics.
 My book project, *"Wealth without Power: The Rise of Chinese Private Business Elites and Their Relationship to the Communist Party”* examines how the CCP prevents state capture by incorporating and controlling the rising super-rich in China's private sector.
 My research on China is a part of a broader investigation into the state-business relationships in transitional regimes and authoritarian resilience.